The Informed Investor

 What Exactly is ESG?

 ESG stands for Environmental, Social, and Governance Investing.
-This type of investing involves adding another screen or additional criteria when you choose investments.
-That means in addition to evaluating an investment’s financial metrics, you also evaluate a corporation’s or fund’s policies related to environmental matters (climate change and pollution, for example), social matters (such as diversity and ethics), and governance (style of leadership and transparency).
+This type of investing involves adding another screen or criteria when choosing investments.
+That means in addition to evaluating an investment’s financial metrics, you also evaluate a corporation’s fund’s policies related to environmental matters (climate change and pollution, for example), social matters (such as diversity and ethics), and governance (style of leadership and transparency).

 How Can You Incorporate ESG Into Your Investing?

 There are many ways to use ESG strategies in your investment portfolio.
-These can range from simply adding this as an additional screen to your existing investment research process, to buying investments that were created specifically to focus on socially responsible strategies.
+These can range from adding this as an additional screen to your existing investment research process to buying investments explicitly created to focus on socially responsible strategies.

 Stocks:

-With individual stocks, you can either invest specifically in socially responsible themes (for example, buy stocks in the solar energy industry), or you can add ESG research as an additional layer to your current research.
+With individual stocks, you can either invest specifically in socially responsible themes (for example, buy stocks in the solar energy industry) or add ESG research as an additional layer to your current research.
 Just beware of the common pitfalls of ESG ratings, which can be very subjective and are not yet standardized.

 Mutual Funds or Exchange-Traded Funds:

-If you are looking for simplicity, the mutual fund and ETF industry has produced many options for those who wish to invest based on sustainability.
-However, you may pay additional management fees for these actively managed funds, so it is essential that you know exactly what you are buying (and what you are paying for them).
+If you want simplicity, the mutual fund and ETF industry has produced many options for those who wish to invest based on sustainability.
+However, you may pay additional management fees for these actively managed funds, so you must know precisely what you are buying (and what you are paying for them).

 How to Start

-With that background, let us take a closer look.
-How can you start integrating ESG into your financial planning and investment management strategy?
-Here are four tips.
+With that background, let’s take a closer look.
+Here are four tips on integrating ESG into your financial planning and investment management strategy.

 1. Always Be Realistic About ESG

 Your first step is to realize what you are dealing with.
 In this case, ESG Investing is still a relatively new field.
 Yes, ESG ratings exist, but research has shown that these ratings are rooted more in opinion than in fact.[i]
-Ratings haven’t yet been proven over time, as they are based on short histories.
-Until there are regulations and required disclosures, researchers and rating agencies are doing the best they can with imperfect raw data.
+Researchers haven’t proven ratings over time, as they base them on short histories.
+Until there are regulations and required disclosures, researchers and rating agencies do their best with imperfect raw data.
 If you plan to use those ratings to help you make decisions, just be aware that they are still evolving.

-Also, with significant money flowing into this arena, there is the warning that some may be trying to increase ratings any way they can.
+Also, with significant money flowing into this arena, there is the warning that some may try to increase ratings in any way they can.
 That means those corporations with a high rating may not be as socially responsible as they appear.
 This practice is known as “greenwashing” and is unfortunately quite common.

 2. Do Not Abandon—Add

-Based on the first tip, it is critical that you do not abandon ANY of your existing investment metrics, and instead add ESG on as a final screen.
+Based on the first tip, it is critical that you do not abandon ANY of your existing investment metrics and instead add ESG as a final screen.
 After all, your financial security still matters.
-No matter how much an investment may help the world, you need it to help secure your future as well.
+No matter how much an investment may help the world, you need it to help secure your future.
 So treat ESG as a final screen after investments pass your other metrics, such as profitability, revenue growth, and risk.

 Believe it or not, adding ESG as a screen may actually reduce your risk.
-A socially responsible firm with strong policies around today’s flash points may be less likely to be impacted by environmental, regulatory, or legal claims.
-Additionally, companies with strong social policies tend to be less likely to end up mired in controversial situations that can put investors at risk.
+A socially responsible firm with strong policies around today’s issues may be less likely to be impacted by environmental, regulatory, or legal claims.
+Additionally, companies with strong social policies are less likely to end up mired in controversial situations that can put investors at risk.

 3. Fees Still Matter

-When growing your wealth, fees are critical.
-Because most ESG funds are actively managed, the fees will be higher than most passively managed funds.
-Be sure to select funds with reasonable fees; otherwise, those expenses could be a continued drag on performance.
+Fees are critical when growing wealth.
+Because most ESG funds are actively managed, the fees will be higher than those of most passively managed funds.
+Be sure to select funds with reasonable fees; otherwise, those expenses could continue to drag on performance.

 Finding the Right ESG-Friendly Financial Advisor